Deepakmalempati/about-me/README.md

 My name is Deepak.
 I am doing Master's degree in Applied computer science major at Nothwest missouri state University.

 ![](mypic.jpg)

+## External Resources used for P2
+1. Bootstrap material design is used for styling the webpage
+2. background image is taken by me(Deepak)
+3. linkedin is logo of linkedin company